Go directly to product information

 Features:

-• 100% pepper berries from the Piper nigrum var karimunda x panniyur
+• 100% pepperberries of the Piper nigrum var karimunda x panniyur

-• protected by Indian GI (Geographical Protection) label
+• protected by the Indian GI label (geographic protection)

 • semi-wild - organic